-Up to 31.12.2012, the NRSIR includes a total number of 3664 sealed radioactive sources of categories 1 to 5, used in gamma irradiators, non-destructive testing devices, industrial devices or for other purposes (without SD).
+Up to 31.12.2012, the NRSIR includes a total number of 2854 sealed radioactive sources of categories 1 to 5, used in gamma irradiators, non-destructive testing devices, industrial devices or for other purposes (without smoked detectors).

 Category 1 includes high-activity sealed sources installed in gamma irradiators.
-A total number of 19 gamma irradiators are used in the country: 10 for medical purposes (9 for gamma therapy and 1 for blood products) and 9 for industrial and research purposes.
-The total number of sealed sources loaded in them is 322.
+A total number of 16 gamma irradiators are used in the country: 10 for medical purposes (9 for gamma therapy and 1 for blood products) and 6 for industrial and research purposes).
+The total number of sealed sources loaded in the gamma irradiators is 174.

 Category 2 includes high-activity sealed sources, used for non-destructive testing devices and brachytherapy.
-The total number of non-destructive testing devices is 224; out of which 101 are used and periodically reloaded with 192Ir or 75Se (the remaining 123 are locally stored in the manufacturer's Uranium containers).
-The licensees use 86 vehicles for transportation of non-destructive testing devices in the country.
+The total number of non-destructive testing devices is 221; out of which 124 are used and periodically reloaded with Ir or Se (the remaining 97 are locally stored in the manufacturer's uranium containers).
+The country also uses 4 systems for high-dose brachytherapy and 10 calibration systems with highly active sources.